Standing in the craft store

 The colors are pretty and you've seen a few video tutorials.
 Should you try some?
 Decisions, decisions...

 But wait!
 It comes in other brands!
 And this one says "Student Grade".
 Wow, that one's cheaper!
 Half the price means I can afford 12 colors instead of 6.

 I totally get the whole "gotta get more for my money" instinct.
-My hobby is painting gigantic Halloween props for a non-profit organization, so I'm a pro at pinching pennies in the paint aisle.
+I paint gigantic Halloween props for a non-profit organization, so I'm a pro at pinching pennies in the paint aisle.

-Artist Grade versus Student Grade- what's the big deal?
+Artist Grade vs. Student Grade- What's the Big Deal?